esa-tu-darmstadt/altis_sycl/README.md

 For comparing the performance between CUDA and SYCL, _level 1_ benchmarks are also included.
 However, these were only tested on NVIDIA GPUs using the CUDA backend of DPCT.

-The benchmarks were adapted to close the performance gap between the original CUDA and the migrated SYCL codes on an RTX 2080 GPU.
+The benchmarks were adapted to close the performance gap between CUDA and SYCL on an RTX 2080 GPU.
 These adaptations encompass e.g., removal of loop-unrolling and altering inlining behaviour of functions due to differences in NVCC and DPC++ compilers.

 Runs correctly on the following hardware:
 * Intel and AMD x64 CPUs (tested on Ryzen, Epyc, Core i and Xeons) - by default